Atnia Card Game Rules Document

 • Effects from the first player in the round above effects from other players.

-• Top to bottom, triggers from cards in: horizon, battlefield, Memory.
+• Top to bottom, triggers from cards in: horizon, battlefield, the discard pile.

 1. Horizon, top to bottom: Cards higher in horizon to cards lower in the horizon.